FindNUS/FindNUS.github.io/content/scope/_index.md

 - **CICD for frontend and backend**

 ## Frontend
-- Item Submission Styling :white_check_mark:
+- Item Submission Styling
-- Form field validation :white_check_mark:
+- Form field validation
-- User profile styling :white_check_mark:
+- User profile styling
-- Loster User Dashboard UI :white_check_mark:
+- Loster User Dashboard UI
-- Integrate with backend to get preview of recent items :white_check_mark:
+- Integrate with backend to get preview of recent items
-- Filter preview by category :white_check_mark:
+- Filter preview by category
-- CircleCI integration for CICD :white_check_mark:
+- CircleCI integration for CICD

 ## Backend
-- Dockerize a 'Item' microservice to handle CRUD requests :white_check_mark:
+- Dockerize a 'Item' microservice to handle CRUD requests
-- Use RabbitMQ as Message Brokering for inter-microservice communication :white_check_mark:
+- Use RabbitMQ as Message Brokering for inter-microservice communication
-- Setup ElasticSearch database and query functions for ***SSS*** :white_check_mark:
+- Setup ElasticSearch database and synchronisation logic with MongoDB
+- Create Stupid Simple Searching endpoint
-- Fully implement CRUD endpoints: `POST PATCH GET DELETE` lost and found items :white_check_mark:
+- Fully implement CRUD endpoints: `POST PATCH GET DELETE` lost and found items
-- Pagination logic for larger GET requests (frontend's preview) :white_check_mark:
+- Pagination logic for larger GET requests (frontend's preview)
-- Integrate CRUD process with Imgur API to offload image storage and retrieval :white_check_mark:
+- Integrate CRUD process with Imgur API to offload image storage and retrieval
-- More rigorous Unit Testing, with tailored testcases :white_check_mark:
+- More rigorous Unit Testing, with tailored testcases

-# Milestone 3
+# Milestone 3 (Edge Features)
 In this milestone we aimed to increase the **complexity** of our project by making use of **Natural Language Procesing**, **Geolocation + Map data** and **Automated Emailing** to make FindNUS smarter :brain: and more user-centric :family:.
 - On-demand **Lookout** service *powered by NLP* to help Losters search the database for possible matches to their lost item
 - Geolocation UI